The World in a Drop of Tea

 Quality: While mass-produced teaware will undoubtedly make a serviceable cup of tea, the craftsmanship and skill imbued in high-quality teaware makes every step of the tea brewing process, from steeping to drinking, more enjoyable.
 From the choice of clay, to the subtle curve of a spout, each decision that goes into making a piece of quality teaware results in a more enjoyable experience and a better-tasting cup of tea.

-Transparency: We do our best to give you all the information available regarding each piece of teaware: from its style and age to the individual potter and kiln that it came from.
-We believe that knowing the story behind each piece of teaware enhances the experience of making, serving, and drinking tea.
+Transparency: We do our best to give you all the information available regarding each tea or piece of teaware: from the elevation of a sencha to the kiln where a chawan was fired.
+We believe that knowing their stories enhances the experience of making, serving, and drinking tea.

 We hope you'll brew up a cup (or bowl) of your favourite tea and join us in spreading the joy of Japanese tea!